moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ## Getting Started

 1. Create an issue in the [UX Research Project](https://gitlab.com/gitlab-org/ux-research/-/issues) and use the **[discover-jtbd](https://gitlab.com/gitlab-org/ux-research/-/blob/master/.gitlab/issue_templates/discover-jtbd.md)** issue template.
 1. Create a copy of the [JTBD Canvas Template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1).
-This will help you visualize what you know (or think you know) about a particular Domain area's Job Performers, and to get alignment with your team on all the aspects of your product, your users, their goals, and their needs.
+This will help you develop what you know (or think you know) about a particular Domain area's Job Performers, and to get alignment with your team on all the aspects of your product, your users, their goals, and their needs.

 ### Getting help